craighoustondev/portfolio/content/about/index.md

 ---

+## The "Just Sharing" Principle

+> “Here's what worked for us in our context, but I recognize that your context is different”

+I first heard of <a href="https://justsharing.dev/" target="_blank" rel="noopener noreferrer">the "Just Sharing" principle</a> when listening to a talk by Woody Zuill and it really struck a chord with me.

+Everything that I share on this site is based on my own experiences and context.
+I make no assumptions that the reader shares this or that the suggestions I make will work for everyone.

+---

 ## Interests

 Whilst software delivery takes up a lot of my time, it doesn't consume my entire life.
 My other interests include: